kworkflow/kworkflow/documentation/man/features/kw-drm.rst

   a specific command in the **kworkflow.config** file with the specific command.

 \--conn-available:
   Show all connectors available in the target machine.
+The ones marked with '*' are enabled.

 \--modes:
   Show all available modes per card.